What is non-owner car insurance?

 Non-owner insurance for occasional drivers who don't own a car

-If you don't own a vehicle but occasionally borrow a friend's, you might find a non-owner insurance policy helpful.
+If you don't own a vehicle but occasionally drive a rental car or borrow a friend's, you might find a non-owner insurance policy helpful.
 Although car insurance often applies to the vehicle rather than the driver, having an additional insurance policy increases your liability limits.
-If you borrow a friend's vehicle, get into an at-fault accident, and exhaust the insurance coverage on their policy, your non-owner policy would help to pay the remaining damages you owe.
+If you borrow a friend's car, get into an at-fault accident, and exhaust the insurance coverage on their policy, your non-owner policy would help to pay the remaining damages you owe.

 Not carrying liability insurance as a driver — even when you don't own a car — can hurt you.
 Having gaps in your car insurance history — even without a vehicle registered to you — can be a red flag once you start shopping for car insurance.
 Depending on the insurer you choose, you could either be denied coverage or be charged a higher rate.